Beat the Price Increases and Save Money on Electricity in 2025

 It's recommended to compare electricity prices every 12 months to ensure that you are continually getting the best value on your electricity tariff.

-By changing every 12 months, you can take advantage of the latest discount and cash back offers.
+By changing every 12 months, you can take advantage of the latest discount and cash back offers which are primarily aimed at new customers.
+After your initial contract, your provider will typically switch you to a more expensive standard rate.

 Are There any Fees When Switching Electricity Providers?